djarchibald/PortfolioT1A2/readme.md

 As above, thre target audience for the site is prospective employers or recruiters looking to hire a junior developer.

 ## Wireframes/Mock-Ups
-Never having used Figma or anything similar before I found it an incredibly useful step int he process.
+Never having used Figma or anything similar before I found it an incredibly useful step in the process.
 Without a set idea in mind when I first considered what my site would look like, I found using the mock-ups helped me focus on things that really needed to be included, and not spend time worrying about any nice-to-haves.
 It also allowed me to assess quickly how best to lay the site out in line with my aspriation for a clean, uncluttered site.
 Screenshots of mobile, tablet and desktop views below:

 **Mobile**
 ![wireframe of mobile layout](images/mobile%20wireframe.png)